Families First for Children Pathfinder

 This means…. involving the wider family in decision-making at an earlier stage throughout the system, and providing practical and financial support via family network support packages to help them keep children safe and well at home

-To help keep professionals up to date with what is happening with the Pathfinder developments, we will publish a bi-monthly newsletter from September 2024.
-The first newsletter is below:
+To help keep professionals up to date with what is happening with the Pathfinder developments, we will publish our media comms, newsletters and spotlight briefings.

 Resources